-We take security very seriously but have to strike a balance between increased levels of security and making transacting with us convenient to you.
-We are Junk Mail Publishing (Pty) Ltd (Registration number: 2011/001328/07), also known as Junk Mail and including Job Mail, Auto Mart, Truck & Trailer, AgriMag, and GotProperty, and this is our plan of action for safeguarding our website and your personal information from harm, such as unauthorised access, destruction, or loss.
+We take security very seriously, but have to strike a balance between increased levels of security and making transacting with us convenient to you.
+We are Junk Mail Digital Media (Pty) Ltd (Registration number: 2011/001328/07), also known as Junk Mail and including Job Mail, Auto Mart, Truck & Trailer, AgriMag, and GotProperty, and this is our plan of action for safeguarding our website and your personal information from harm, such as unauthorised access, destruction, or loss.
 It describes our responsibilities, our disclaimers, your responsibilities, and has special provisions dealing with phishing and credit cards.

 2. Our responsibilities